LaszloRobert/projectshelf/README.md

-let# 📚 Project Shelf
+📚 Project Shelf

-A clean, modern personal project management application to organize and track all your development projects in one place.
+A way to keep your project info in one place.

 ![Project Shelf Screenshot](https://via.placeholder.com/800x400?text=Project+Shelf+Screenshot)